sassoftware/esp-kubernetes/README.md

 The following Docker images are deployed from this location:
   * SAS Event Stream Processing metering server
   * ESP operator
-  * Open source PostgreSQL database (this could be replaced by an alternative PostgreSQL database)
+  * open source PostgreSQL database (This could be replaced by an alternative PostgreSQL database.)
-  * Open source filebrowser to manage the persistent volume
+  * open source file browser to manage the persistent volume

 [Clients](/esp-cloud/clients) - contains YAML template files, and projects to deploy SAS Event Stream Processing